skippyr/flamerial/README.md

 - **Git:** it will be used to clone this repository.
 - **Ruby:** it will be used to port and install the palette.

+Use your OS package manager or [HomeBrew](https://brew.sh) to install these packages.

 ### Procedures
 - Clone this repository using `git`: